Fxkez/ExoEnvExternalAudit/README.md

 - **Command-line argument parsing** is implemented as a large, heavily-inlined match statement (the compiler unrolled a `match arg { "--flag" => ... }` block into per-length XOR/SIMD string comparisons against packed 64-bit constants).
-This is a normal, if aggressive, compiler optimization pattern — **not obfuscation added by the developer** — but it made manual flag enumeration slow.
+This is a normal, if aggressive, compiler optimization pattern, **not obfuscation added by the developer**, but it made manual flag enumeration slow.
 Not all flags were decoded in this session.

 ### Not analyzed / explicitly out of scope for this session